build-on-aws/content/posts/what-is-mlops-and-why-it-matters/index.md

 That’s when a Data Scientist comes in.
 They start by exploring the data and identifying which features are most important for predicting revenue.
 They use statistical techniques to understand the relationships between the features and the revenue.
 They build a machine learning model to predict the revenue of a music album based on its characteristics.
 They train the model on historical data and use various algorithms, such as regression or random forest, to make accurate predictions.

 Once the model is built, they deploy it into production and use it to predict the revenue of new music album before they are released.
 This allows the production company to make informed decisions on the album they want to produce and how much they should invest.
 By using data and machine learning, the Data Scientist helped the production company solve a business problem and make better decisions.
-Now, they produce more successful music albums and avoid investing in albums that are likely to fail at the box office.
+Such data driven approach helps the music company increases the chances of producing successful music albums and may reduce the risk on investment.

 But for a consecutive success on the business the data scientist should continue to improve the model based on new data set’s.
 A continuous monitoring, is needed to detect when the model's performance has degraded or is no longer accurate.
 A standardized and reproducible approach to deploying and managing machine learning models is needed to deploy the models consistently across different environments.
 A clear audit trail of changes made to the model and its environment is needed to comply with regulations or to investigate any issues that arise.